Updated: February 7, 2019

 Q: Will there be billeting available for those requiring lodging?
 (Updated)

-A: We are no longer offering billeting spots for new registrations received after June 01.
-The camp organizers have been working very hard to match 18 requesting skaters with local families.
-All 18 applicants will be contacted before June 20 with news on their request.
-As mentioned before, we will do our best to help match skaters with a host family yet there are no guarantees that a match will be successful.
+A: We are uncertain at this time.
+The camp organizers are working very hard to find local families willing to host skaters for that week.
+We will do our best to help match skaters with a host family yet there are no guarantees that a match will be successful.
 If you have requested billeting in your original registration and no longer require to be matched with a host family please let us know immediately.
 (Click Here)

 Q: Will there be special hotel rates available for families attending the camp?

 A: The camp organizers are working towards providing discounted pricing for those who want to book hotel room(s) for the week.
-There will be updated information on this before June 15, 2018.
+If available, there will be updated information on this before June 15, 2019 yet we encourage that you make your own accommodation arrangements.

 Q: Will there be lodging available at l’Univesité de Moncton campus?